-Sony A7 II was a hot stuff when it was announced and launched.
-So how about A7R II?
-Is it an A7 II with more megapixels count or an original A7R with 5-axis in camera body image stabilizer only?
-No. Sony A7R II has packed more than enough features to distinguish itself than the A7 II and the original A7R.
-Let’s have a quick look at what excited features it has come along.
+Sony A7 II was hot stuff when it was announced and launched.
+So how about the new Sony A7R II?
+Is it a Sony A7 II with more megapixels count or an original Sony A7R with 5-axis in-camera body image stabilizer only?
+No. Sony A7R II has packed more than enough features to distinguish itself from the Sony A7 II and the original Sony A7R.
+Let’s have a quick look at what exciting features it has come along with.

-The Sony A7R II uses world first 35mm back-illuminated CMOS sensor.
-Although the megapixels count is boosted to 42.4 MP from its predecessor 36 MP, Sony A7R II has better low light performance and lesser noise than the A7R thanks to the new back-illuminated sensor.
+The Sony A7R II uses the world’s first 35mm back-illuminated CMOS sensor.
+The megapixels count is boosted to 42.4 MP from its predecessor 36 MP.
+Besides, it has better low light performance than the Sony A7R, thanks to the new back-illuminated sensor.

-The new sensor in A7R II is capable to output the captured data 3.5 times faster than A7R, with the combination of the 399 AF points and Fast Hybrid AF system, Sony A7R II’s AF speed is 40% faster than A7R as well.
-A new Zeiss T* coating EVF which features world highest viewfinder magnification at 0.78x is also equipped on the Sony A7R II.
+The new sensor can output the captured data 3.5 times faster than Sony A7R sensor.
+With the combination of the 399 AF points and Fast Hybrid AF system, Sony A7R II’s AF speed is 40% faster than its predecessor.
+The new Zeiss T* coating EVF on Sony A7R II features the world’s highest viewfinder magnification at 0.78x.

-Many owners of the original A7R feedback that its shutter has too much vibration that caused the blurriness of the images.
-The Sony A7R II now comes with a new shutter which has 50% lesser vibration than its predecessor.
-Besides, Sony A7R II allows you to do the in-camera 4K video recording in XAVC S format at maximum 100 Mbps now (You will need a SDXC memory card with UHS Speed Class 3 to do so).
+Many owners of the original A7R feedback that its shutter vibration caused the blurriness of the images.
+The Sony A7R II now comes with a new shutter with 50% lesser vibration than its predecessor.
+Besides, Sony A7R II allows you to do the in-camera 4K video recording in XAVC S format at a maximum of 100 Mbps now (You will need an SDXC memory card with UHS Speed Class 3 to do so).

-Sony A7R II also features the 5-axis in camera body image stabilizer we have seen in its brother A7 II and it will support all native E-mount lenses and almost every non-native lenses up to 4.5 stops slower shutter speed.
-The other features are similar/same as what we had seen on the Sony A7 II.
+Sony A7R II also features the 5-axis in-camera body image stabilizer as Sony A7 II.
+It supports all native E-mount lenses and almost every non-native lenses up to 4.5 stops slower shutter speed.

 Pros & Cons